Knowledge Transfer and Innovation Fund

 Full guidance

-In advance, you may wish to submit a short inception note which can be found on the KTIF form page.
+In advance of applying, you may wish to submit a short inception note following the template which can be found on the KTIF form page.

 The following forms for this scheme can be found on the KTIF forms page.